 Entering a Daylily Exhibition

-The American Hemerocallis Society mission statement includes the desire to provide the general public with education and exposure to the daylily.
+The American Hemerocallis Society's mission statement includes the desire to provide the general public with education and exposure to the daylily.
 To help with this mission, members and local daylily groups choose to host a daylily exhibition show and are proud to have their daylilies on display for the public’s viewing pleasure.
 For details on how to host an Exhibition Show, click the button below.

 If You’re Visiting An Exhibition Show For The First Time: